CephasTanLJ/UdacityDataStructureAndAlgorithm_2/problem4.md

 by Cephas Tan Li-Jie
 ## Assignment description
-Write a function that provides an efficient look up of whether the user is in a group. given that the Group class uses a python list to store the information.
+Write a function that provides an efficient look up of whether the user is in a group.
+Given that the Group class uses a python list to store the information.

 ## Method of implementation
 Using a recursive method similar to problem 2 (file recursion) to unveal the given group and the check if the user